There Is An Airport Visitor Fee

 The Town Is Far Away

-In The Bachelorette 2014 season finale, the show whisked the contestants from Punta Cana to the capital city, Santo Domingo, like it was just a short distance away.
+In The Bachelorette 2014 season finale, the show whisked the contestants from Punta Cana to the capital city, Santo Domingo, like it were just a short distance away.
 Well, unless you plan on taking a helicopter over, think again.
 It’s a 2.5-hour drive from Punta Cana to Santo Domingo.

 It’s A Tourist Destination